Apply for Aid

 Accept Your Offer

 Accept your financial aid offer from Elmhurst.
 Award letters are sent starting in December for early action applicants and January for regular applicants.
 When you receive your letter, make sure all the information is correct, then go to Self-Service on the myElmhurst Portal to accept your award.

 We also encourage you to explore additional sources of financial assistance.
 Many foundations, businesses and civic organizations offer scholarships to students who fit certain criteria.
-Check with your high school guidance counselor to find out what’s available to you.
+Check with your school counselor to find out what’s available to you.

 If your family has extenuating circumstances that you would like us to consider in awarding aid—for instance, a job loss or serious illness—please review your eligibility for Special Circumstances and, if applicable, submit an appeal.